-And you will see them turning pale in color.
+And you will see them turning pale in colour.

-The most important Brahma Kamal Plant Care is to provide it a fast draining growing medium.
+The most important Brahma Kamal Plant Care is to provide it with a fast-draining growing medium.

 Because if you don’t provide it with the right type of potting soil, all other things won’t matter.

-As it is a succulent it cannot grow in standing water, for this very reason its potting soil mainly consists of sand & perlite.
+As it is succulent it cannot grow in standing water, for this very reason, its potting soil mainly consists of sand & perlite.

 Furthermore, the pot that you use for growing it, must have 3-4 drainage holes at any cost.

 Without these holes, excessive water won’t be able to escape from the pot.

 It requires food to produce flowers.

 So, before and during its blooming season which is from March – June you should feed it with good quality fertilizer which is high in phosphorus as it is required to produce flowers.